11 Ways To Soothe a Fussy Baby - Baby Chick

 The sound of your voice soothes babies, so by reading to them or telling them a story, you help them calm down and focus on your voice.

-10. Take Baby for a Ride in the Car
+10. Take Your Baby for a Car Ride

-For most babies, riding in a car is calming and helps them relax and fall asleep.
-However, your baby may be fussy in their car seat and needs calming.
+For some babies, riding in a car is calming and helps them relax and fall asleep.
+However, some babies become fussy in their car seat and need calming.

 11. Sucking